Hard Labels In! Rethinking the Role of Hard Labels in Mitigating Local Semantic Drift: Experiment

 \subsection{Main Result}

 As shown in Table~\ref{main_tab:tiny_imagenet} and Table~\ref{main_tab:imagenet1k}, our method consistently achieves superior performance.
-With SLC$=250$ and a 50-IPC distilled dataset, \name{} reaches 49.5\% Top-1 accuracy on ImageNet-1K, surpassing the previous SOTA LPLD by +10.1\%, thereby validating its effectiveness.
+With SLI$=5$ and a 50-IPC distilled dataset (SLC=250), \name{} reaches 49.5\% Top-1 accuracy on ImageNet-1K, surpassing the previous SOTA LPLD by +10.1\%, thereby validating its effectiveness.

-\textbf{\cjc{Comparison with more baselines.}} \cjc{As summarized in Table~\ref{tab:baseline}, HALD achieves the best overall performance, while GIFT performs comparably to the soft-only baseline.
-For the Joint Objective, performance declines as $\lambda$ increases and peaks at $\lambda=0$ (soft-only), indicating that jointly mixing hard and soft supervision introduces gradient inconsistency that degrades performance.
-In contrast, HALD’s stage-wise design leverages their alignment sequentially, mitigating this conflict and yielding consistent gains.}
+\textbf{Comparison with more baselines.} As shown in Table~\ref{tab:baseline}, \name{} achieves the best overall performance, while GIFT is comparable to the soft-only baseline.
+For the Joint Objective, performance peaks at $\lambda=0$ and degrades with increasing $\lambda$, indicating gradient inconsistency from mixing hard and soft supervision.
+By contrast, HALD’s stage-wise design mitigates this conflict and yields consistent gains.
+We further compare \name{} with LPQLD~\citep{xiao2026soft} in Table~\ref{tab:compare-with-lpqld}, where the two rows correspond to IPC=10 and IPC=20 respectively, and \name{} consistently outperforms LPQLD across both settings.

 \textbf{Storage Efficiency.} Table~\ref{tab:eff_compare} reports performance under varying soft label storage budgets.
 While LPLD degrades sharply with tighter constraints, \name{} maintains strong accuracy (e.g., 36.9\% at 95M, a +22.6\% improvement over LPLD at the same budget).
 This demonstrates the storage efficiency of our calibration strategy, which effectively enhances the utility of stored soft labels under limited capacity.